microsoft/fabricrealtimelab/modules/module07a.md

 ## 3. Import the notebook

-Switch to the Data Science persona using the persona switcher in the bottom left.
+Switch to the Data Science workload using the workload switcher in the bottom left.
 On the Data Science homepage, click *Import notebook*, and import the notebooks listed above.
 Once imported, a notification should appear allowing you to switch directly to the workspace listing all of the assets.

 ![New Lakehouse](../images/module07/importnotebook.png)